 Whatever you purchase the government will not backdate rules.
 They are only interested in making sure the better stoves are the ones sold in the future.

 I spoke to Ben Webster, Environment Editor, The Times at length regarding Ecodesign (he quotes me in this article).
 I feel the title is emotive.
-The 100,000 "have not been tested" under the new Ecodesign scheme so how could one designate them as "dirty"?
-Also what is the definition of dirty in this context?
-A whole range of excellent models of stoves went through the tests last year and all passed first time with no design changes.
-Were they dirty before they went through the tests and clean afterwards?
-Prior to the tests nobody would have know their level on the dirty scale.
+The 100,000 he mentions as "dirty" "have not been tested" under the new Ecodesign scheme so how could one designate them as "dirty"?
+Also, what is the definition of dirty in this context?
+A whole range of excellent recently-designed models of stoves went through the tests last year, and all passed first time with no design changes.
+Were they dirty before they went through the tests and cleansed afterwards?
+Before the tests nobody would have known their level on the dirty scale.
 "Dirty" or "Clean" is not a definitive line.
-Passed Ecodesign or not passed is a definitive line but there might be one percent difference in emissions between the two.
+Passed or not passed is a definitive line but there might be one per cent difference in emissions between the two.
 "Thousands might still be buying dirty wood burners" I would say is more accurate.

 Also - when discussing awareness of Ecodesign stoves with Ben my comment was in response to the past, in particularly 2017 and the first half of 2018.
 I did say that this awareness was changing fast and consumers have been much more aware this last winter.

-40% of the stoves we sold last year were Ecodesign models.
+40% of the stoves we sold last year were Ecodesign models and I expect that to be at least 70% in 2019.

 Managing Director, Stovefitter's